-Your new HO Electric Engine is equipped with the exclusive M.T.H.
+Your new HO Steam engine is equipped with the exclusive M.T.H.
 Proto-Sound® 3.0 digital sound and control system.
-In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.
+In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, puffing smoke perfectly synchronized with chuffing sounds and motion, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.

-Compatibility -
+Compatibility

-The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC power pack), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
-Simply set your Engine on the rails, apply any one of these power/signal sources, and move out!
-The Proto-Sound 3.0 system automatically senses the track environment and adapts accordingly.
-No hidden jumpers, switches, magic wands, or programming required!!!
-A vast array of realistic operation is automatic when the Engine is run on analog DC.
+The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC transformer), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
+Simply set your engine on the rails, apply any one of these power/signal sources, and move out!
+The Proto-Sound 3 system automatically senses the track environment and adapts accordingly.
+A vast array of realistic operation is automatic when the engine is run on analog DC.
 You can expand access to features in a DCC environment.
 Experience the most your new locomotive has to offer in the simple to use yet powerful world of DCS.
 To be clear, DCS is NOT a proprietary version of DCC, as some other manufacturers offer.
 DCS is a comprehensive layout control system designed with one primary goal: make model trains do amazingly realistic things using a simple and intuitive controller.
 We put the complexity on the inside, and the fun in your hands!

-Digital Sound -
+Digital Sound

-Your Proto-Sound 3 (PS 3) equipped engine contains over 100 individual recordings.
+Your Proto-Sound 3 (PS3) equipped engine contains over 100 individual recordings.
 These recordings are played back dynamically at appropriate times to create a symphony of realism for your ears.
-Hear the diesel roar automatically intensify or lighten when speeding up or slowing down, listen to the sounds of brakes squeaking and squealing as you come to a stop, or enjoy the random conversations of railmen working as your model sits at idle.
+Hear the chuffs automatically intensify or lighten when speeding up or slowing down, listen to the sounds of brakes squeaking and squealing as you come to a stop, or enjoy the random conversations of railmen working as your model sits at idle.
 It's all there and it's incredible.